Regenerative Community Action Network

 8 Forms of Capital

-The micro BLITZ Time Exchange uses the 8 Forms of Capital framework to guide our members in their transition to a more holistic outlook on wealth.
-Why?
-Because obsession with monetary (financial) wealth clouds judgment and stifles the development of a balanced approach to prosperity.
+The micro BLITZ Time Exchange adopts the 8 Forms of Capital framework to guide its members toward a holistic perspective on wealth.
+This choice is rooted in the understanding that an exclusive focus on monetary wealth can cloud judgment and hinder the development of a well-rounded approach to prosperity.

-A balanced approach to wellbeing and prosperity allows an indigent to build a substantially better life for themselves than an indigent who has won millions in a lottery!
-By using the 8 Forms of Capital framework, and the dynamics of the FD+ Compact and the micro BLITZ Time Exchange, an indigent person can climb out of poverty and thrive!
+A balanced approach to well-being and prosperity proves transformative, enabling someone in indigence to construct a considerably improved life compared to a lottery winner lacking such equilibrium.
+Leveraging the 8 Forms of Capital framework, along with the dynamics of the FD+ Compact and the micro BLITZ Time Exchange, empowers indigent individuals to escape poverty and thrive.

 Social Capital